Have a question or just want to talk espresso? Check out the forums!

 Temperature Surfing Explained

+After a bit of testing with the thermofilter and visual observation of the temperature measurements, I determined that the thermosyphon and group needed to be "woken up" from a long idle period.
 If you just walk up and pull a shot, the brew temperature will be cool (I saw as low as 185-186°F via the thermofilter).

 By trial and error, I found that I could consistently pull shots at the high end of the current thermostat setting using the following procedure:

 - Warm up flush.

 In order to wake up the group/thermosyphon, flush about 3-4 ounces, wait, and maybe flush again and wait until the heater cycles on (Tip: as mentioned previously, use the warming flush water to heat the cup).